Skip to content

 The skin of the previously operated nose may be thinner, adhered to the cartilaginous skeleton, or, conversely, thickened by fibrosis.
 Each scenario requires a different strategy.
 Very thin skin will show any minimal irregularity of the grafts.
 Very thick skin will mask delicate refinements and limit the outcome.

-When secondary rhinoplasty is indicated
+When secondary rhinoplasty is recommended

 Aesthetic problems